sparklingrobots/nano2017/second_draft/01_beginning/Lo-plays-games.md

+SUMMARY: Lo and Su play a game; Lo passes out from some effect of Bad Guys or Delvers.

 She looked at the dice on the table and looked back at the map.
 It all came down to this moment, or it would if things went well.
 If they went poorly, they had a few more hours of gaming ahead of them.

 Her back ached from standing and sitting.
 She carried stress in the back of her pelvis and would need a good long stretch on the floor after this, but it was worth it.
 They'd been going at it since 10 am and if she didn't win now, it was likely to go for hours and she'd lose.